ydahal1/ydahal1/jokes.md

-Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+Have you heard the story about the magic tractor?
+It drove down the road and turned into a field.

 [
-Sun Feb  8 00:48:05 UTC 2026
+Mon Feb  9 00:39:58 UTC 2026
  ]